 - One additional classical studies course, at the 400 level or higher, in either a classical language or a topic in classical civilization or history

 With the permission of the faculty advisor, one course from the offerings under Classical Civilization* may be counted toward this major.

-*Required courses are divided into four categories: classical civilization, ancient Greek, modern Greek, and Latin.
+*Required courses are divided into four categories: classical civilization (works read in translation), Ancient Greek, Modern Greek, and Latin.
 Refer to the Classical Studies programs section of this Bulletin for the full list of courses and their categories that may be used to fulfill the requirements stated above and for information on the CAS foreign language requirement for classics majors and minors.

 The department encourages work toward graduation with Honors in the Major.
 For students wishing to complete a written honors project, the primary requirement is successful completion of a two-semester program of directed research and writing in their senior year, culminating in an honors thesis and oral defense with a minimum of two examiners.
 The thesis should exhibit knowledge of primary and secondary sources, with bibliography (if a research paper), or the equivalent at the discretion of the readers, and ordinarily it should not exceed 10,000 words.
 For students completing a written honors project, the submission of a detailed outline by the end of the fall semester is also required.
 With advisor approval, students majoring in Ancient Greek & Latin may choose a two-semester program of directed research and writing or fulfill the requirement for honors through graduate courses, including at least one seminar course and one course with a substantial research component.

 In order to qualify for an honors track, students must have a cumulative GPA of 3.0 and a department GPA of no less than 3.4, must submit an application to their faculty project advisor in the spring of their junior year, and must have approval from the director of undergraduate studies and department chair.